Sansa Stark: Reception

 Sansa received acclaim in Season 6 of the show, during which she began her quest to retake her family home and exact revenge on those who wronged her.
 Megan Garber of The Atlantic praised the show's decision to have Sansa be the one orchestrating Ramsay's death in "Battle of the Bastards", saying that "in the end, it was Sansa making the decisions about who would be the victim."
 Bennett Madison of Vanity Fair wrote: "As far back as King's Landing, Sansa's been quietly protecting herself ... learning how to game the system, and slithering through situations that would have gotten the best of the show's more flashy or impulsive characters."
 In "Battle of the Bastards", she was "defiantly, gloriously correct in her convictions" and "saved the day with her foresight and savvy".

 In an interview with The New York Times, actress Sophie Turner said that "[Sansa is] no longer a pawn in anyone's game; she's no longer a prisoner...she's the one taking charge and doing her own thing, which is very exciting".
 Turner later told Time magazine about how gratifying it was to watch Sansa's development during Season 6 and defended the show on the criticism of its cruel treatment of women: "In my opinion, Game of Thrones is not sexist, and it's accurate to medieval time.
 The show puts social boundaries on the women, and they break out of these boundaries."

+An academic article by Amanda DiGioia, published by the University of Oxford's St Antony's International Review, argues that Game of Thrones ultimately resolves its central power struggle in favour of leadership styles coded as feminine, rather than militarised, masculine authority.
+Focusing on Sansa Stark’s coronation as Queen in the North, it contrasts her collaborative, strategic, and policy-driven approach with the failures of rulers such as Daenerys Targaryen and Cersei Lannister, whose reliance on force leads to their downfall.
+The article further connects this fictional outcome to contemporary politics, particularly the leadership of Finnish Prime Minister Sanna Marin, suggesting that collaborative and care-oriented governance offers a viable alternative to strongman politics without claiming that female leadership alone dismantles patriarchy.